pinkkila/stories/guide/cicd-guide.md

 ## ECS Service

-- Navigate to the cluster we created earlier and there in the *Services* section select "Create".
+- Navigate to the cluster created earlier and there in the *Services* section select "Create".

 ![img_4.png](cicd-guide-img/img49.png)